cdrani/site/cle5seoz9000909lbfbfsew5v.md

 ### Setup LVM on RHEL 9 OS

 This setup will be very similar to the last project's LVM setup.
 To avoid extra work on my end of rewriting the same steps, I instead will embed the setup from the last project as a gist here.
-Notable changes we want to account for are\*\*:\*\*
+Notable changes we want to account for are:

 1. Formatting the disks as `xfs` instead of `ext4`